portellam/deploy-VFIO/README.md

 Use at your own risk.
 Please review your system's specifications and resources.

 ## Contact
 Did you encounter a bug?
 Do you need help?
 Notice any dead links?
 Please contact by [raising an issue](https://github.com/portellam/deploy-VFIO/issues) with the project itself.
-The project is still in active development and the [Author](https://github.com/portellam) monitors this repository occasionally.

-Thanks!